TadjerouniMohamedAdel/create-wbreact-app/README.md

 # create-wbreact-app

 <p>
-A react boilerplate setup with webpack using typescript eslint husky prettier and other cool thinks
+A react boilerplate setup with webpack using typescript eslint husky prettier and other cool things
 </p>

 ## Features